brianary/webcoder/wps-to-psc.md

 In WPS, you could create a proxy class with only a WSDL URL that described a SOAP service, and you'd have access to that web service's calls as methods on that class.

-In PSC, you'll have to use `Invoke-WebRequest` for each call, manually creating the SOAP envelope and serializing the parameters into it before sending it as the request body (be sure to XML-encode any strings!).
+In PSC, you'll have to use `Invoke-RestMethod` for each call, manually creating the SOAP envelope and serializing the parameters into it before sending it as the request body (be sure to XML-encode any strings!).
 You can often see [what the SOAP envelope looks like][soap] from the WSDL.